It’s hard to get anything done when your 6 month old baby won’t sleep unless held. Learn how to help your little one sleep on their own!

 And if he’s outright crying, pick him up to calm him down, but not to put him to sleep.
 As soon as he’s calm, put him back down and allow him to sleep on his own.
 Repeat this pattern until he falls asleep.

-You’ll likely see a progression over time.
+You may see a progression over time.
 For instance, he may have only slept for five minutes the first time you put him down before he woke up crying.
 But the second time, perhaps he stretched it to 10 minutes, and so forth.

 You’re giving him a chance to sleep away from your arms, but you’re still nearby to soothe him to sleep when he fusses.